guykomash/jounior-journey/README.md

 # Junior Journey

 ### Overview

-A Microservices project using Django, Flask, MySQL, Kafka, AWS S3, PDF.co API, Docker. consists of:
+A microservices social network app designed for job seekers to manage and share their job search journey with their followers.
+It consists of Django and Flask Python services, communicating through Kafka and gRPC.
+Also used: AWS S3 for scalable storage, PDF.co API for pdf compression, Docker.

+### Services Overview:

 - **Django Main Service:**
-  Serves dynamic HTML content.
-  Connected to a Kafka messaging system to publish PDF documents.
-  Integrated with a MySQL database for persistent storage.
-  Communicating with the Flask Service using gRPC.
+  Serves dynamic HTML, connected to MySQL database, allowing users to upload PDF files and sends them to Kafka.
+Uses gRPC to fetch the URLs  of compressed files from the PDF service.

 - **Flask PDF Service:**
-  Consumes PDF files from Kafka.
-  Compressing them by using PDF.co API.
-  Storing the compressed file in AWS S3 bucket.
-  Storing the S3 file URL in MySQL db.
-  Communicating with the Main Service using gRPC.
+ Consumes PDF files from Kafka, compresses them using the PDF.co API, stores the compressed files in an AWS S3 bucket, and saves the S3 file URLs in a MySQL database.

 ### Microservices Architcture